richardmillen/etude-2-net-patterns/docs/ArithmeticServer.md

 # Example 3: Arithmetic Server

-The arithmetic client sends a series of basic arithmetical expressions to a remote server which returns the result.
+The arithmetic client sends a basic arithmetical expression to a remote server which returns the result.

 ## Goals